Animagne/itwin-stack-app/README.md

-# iTwin Stack Viewport App
+# iTwin Stack App

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-An iModel.js sample application that demonstrates the minimum setup for opening an iModel from iModelBank and viewing its graphics in a viewport with basic viewing tools.
+An iModel.js sample application that demonstrates the minimum setup for opening an iModel within iTwin Stack and viewing its graphics in a viewport with basic viewing tools.
+This is meant for private cloud solutions running with iModelBank.
+For cloud based solutions with iModelHub see [imodeljs-samples](https://github.com/imodeljs/imodeljs-samples).

 * _Viewport_: Renders geometric data onto an HTMLCanvasElement.
 * _Toolbar_: Includes basic viewport tools in top-right corner of viewport (select, fit, rotate, pan, zoom).